julien-boudry/Condorcet/Docs/ApiReferences/Election Class/public Election--addCandidate.md

 public Election->addCandidate ( [CondorcetPHP\Condorcet\Candidate|string|null $candidate = null] ): CondorcetPHP\Condorcet\Candidate
 ```

-Add one candidate to an election.
+Add a candidate to an election.

 #### **candidate:** *`CondorcetPHP\Condorcet\Candidate|string|null`*
 Alphanumeric string or CondorcetPHP\Condorcet\Candidate object.
-The whitespace of your candidate name will be trimmed.
+The candidate name's white spaces will be removed.
 If null, this function will create a new candidate with an automatic name.

-### Return value:
+### Return value

-*(`CondorcetPHP\Condorcet\Candidate`)* The new candidate object (your or automatic one).
-Throws an exception on error (existing candidate...).
+*(`CondorcetPHP\Condorcet\Candidate`)* The newly created candidate object (yours or automatically generated).
+Throws an exception in case of error (existing candidate...).